georgimanov/Web-Services-and-Cloud/Aps.Net-WebApi-Intro/readme.md

     * one-to-many relationship with students and courses
     * fields: Content, TimeSent
-  * Annotate the data models with the appropriate attributes and enable code first migrations 1.1.
-Write a console application that uses the data 1.1.
+  * Annotate the data models with the appropriate attributes and enable code first migrations

+    1.2.
 Seed the data with random values

 2. Using ASP.NET Web API and Entity Framework (database first or code first) create a database and web services with full CRUD (create, read, update, delete) operations for hierarchy of following classes:
 	*	Artists (Name, Country, DateOfBirth, etc.)